Mommy and Toddler Group

 The project links policy concerns regarding GRT students in Higher Education and has enabled the research team to further existing research that is examining GRT in HE activities – e.g. scaling up the preliminary report, working on developing a network and hosting a symposium and an exhibition on the Coventry University campus.

-The project has allowed the research team to draw upon its institutional expertise of working with NGOs, other UK universities and collaboration with local academics and artists.
+The project has allowed the research team to draw upon its institutional expertise of working with NGOs, and other UK universities and collaborating with local academics and artists.

 This work provides more evidence in relation to the challenges facing young people before they can begin to access HE and privilege at the university emerged from the discussions.
 This project is a success story of how GRT and non-GRT collaborated to think about a pledge for GRT community members considering Higher Education.

 Careful considerations of the visualisations that are associated with the GRT community were explored and concepts of who belongs at the university were questioned.
 The whiteness paradigm was challenged via the project and policymakers from the UK and abroad engaged with the research and are keen to develop things further.
 Given the COVID-19 pandemic the PI has had to shift one of its events but the final event where policymakers and all the key stakeholders will engage for a final time will take place once the lockdown period is over.